wmaduro/clean-architecture-study/README.md

 # Clean Architecture Study Series

-This series intends to be a hands-on discussion about code problem-solving regarding the following perspectives:
+This series intends to be a hands-on discussion about ways to get a better code-design.
+It will mainly cover the following perspectives:
 * **Decoupling**
 * **Testability**
 * **Scalability**

 The initial questions that motivated this series were:
-1. *Why sometimes my code is hard to maintain?*
+1. *Why sometimes the code is hard to maintain?*
 2. *Why is it so hard to implement tests?*
 3. *Why implementing tests seems to be too expensive?*

-Now, after some progress working on the problem, I would say: "**It is hard to implement tests in code that was not built meant to be tested!
+Now, after some progress working on those dilemmas, I would guess that: "**It is hard to implement tests in code that was not built meant to be tested!
 The way we think and implement our solutions impacts directly on its testability and maintainability.**"

 ## The Problem
 As a target problem, It was chosen something relatively simple: Read lines from a file, process them and show the result.

 The problem itself is just a poker hands evaluation and show basic statistics.

 ## Episodes

-- **Episode I: Decoupling the Problem Aiming Testability - (WE ARE HERE!) **
+- **Episode I: Decoupling the Problem Aiming Testability - (WE ARE HERE!)**
 - Episode II: Increasing Decoupling (Event Queue) https://github.com/wmaduro/clean-architecture-study/tree/master-eventbus
-- Episode III: Increasing Decoupling and Scalability (SpringBoot Services Containerization) https://github.com/wmaduro/clean-architecture-study-ms-modules/tree/master
+- Episode III: Increasing Decoupling, Testability and Scalability (SpringBoot and Docker) https://github.com/wmaduro/clean-architecture-study-ms-modules/tree/master
-- Episode IV: High Scalability Approach (SpringBoot Cloud MicroServices) - Coming Soon...
+- Episode IV: High Scalability (SpringBoot Cloud MicroServices) - https://github.com/wmaduro/clean-architecture-study-ms-modules/tree/master-episodeIV

 # Episode I: Decoupling the Problem Aiming Testability

-The main idea is to breakdown the problem in small services.
+The main idea of this episode is to breakdown the problem in small services.
 Each service produces its output object (DTO) that can be shared with other services as input parameters. **It is important to mention that "the service" must enclose all resources and logic needed to process its data and generate its outcome.**

 ### Decoupling